Viral Vectors We Support

 Theragent offers services to help scale up your adherent retrovirus cell culture to a cost-effective suspension cell culture process.

 Theragent offers services to help scale up your adherent retrovirus cell culture to a cost-effective suspension cell culture process.
-Our research and development team is well-versed in HEK293 cell lines and stand ready to produce an optimized retroviral vector that meets your cell and gene therapy needs.
+The Theragent viral vector core has already developed a proprietary retroviral packaging system in HEK293-T/HEK293 suspension cell lines, and stands ready to produce an optimized retroviral vector that meets your cell and gene therapy needs

 Contact Us